 In the Kogod School of Business, we believe that the notion of education should be extended beyond the classroom to include experiential learning that will enhance our students' intellectual development, leadership ability, communication skills, and professional self-confidence.
 That's why we have activities that allow students to experiment with valuable professional skills in real world settings are developed and supported.

-different types of leadership while developing your own personal style.
+Learn different types of leadership while developing your own personal style.